mawkler/demicolon.nvim/README.md

 ### Examples of repeatable motions

-Below are some examples of motions, both built-in and provided by plugins).
+Below are some examples of motions, both built-in and provided by plugins.

 #### Native Neovim motions